-Page Walker blocks need details about the context to decide on what type of page tables will be used, what would be the error handling cases would be and many other details to operate.
-The information will be passed to Page Walker (GAM) by the respective command streamer/DMA.
+Page Walker blocks need details about the context to decide on what type of page tables are used, what the error handling cases are, and many other details to operate.
+The information is passed to Page Walker (GAM) by the respective command streamer/DMA.

-GAM supports the following engines:
+GAM needs to support the following engines: